xemul/cylang/README.md

 a symbol.
 Symbols may include letters, digits, underbars and dots inside.
 No other characters are allowed.

-If a token is ( it's a list, if a token is [ it's a map and if a token is { it's a commands block.
+If a token is `(` it's a list, if a token is `[` it's a map and if a token is `{` it's a commands block.
+They start the respective set (or collection) and terminate at the next paired closing brace.

 Otherwise a token is considered to be a command.

-Two exceptions are made in the space-separation rule above -- if a token starts with a " or ' then it's considered to be a string constant and the token ends with the next " or ' respectively.
+Two exceptions are made in the space-separation rule above -- if a token starts with a `"` or `'` then it's considered to be a string constant and the token ends with the next `"` or `'` respectively.
 All spaces, tabs and even newlines are included in the string as is.
 No backslashes are supported (yet), they are included in the string as is.
-The 2nd exception is token started with #.
-It's a comment and it terninates at the next # (not at the end of line).
+The 2nd exception is token started with `#`.
+It's a comment and it terninates at the next `#` (not at the end of line).

 To sum up -- a token can be an integer, a string, a symbol, define list, map or a command block or to be a command (or a comment, but these are ignored).
-Also some tokens may evaluate a boolean value or a special NOVALUE thing.
-Here's how they are evaluated.
+Also some tokens may evaluate a boolean value or a special `NOVALUE` thing.
+The latter is the default evaluation result for any token unless explicitly documented.
+Here's how tokens are evaluated.

 ### Numbers and strings

-These are evaluated immediately and just result in the respective value.
+These are evaluated immediately into the respective value.
+Quotes for strings are not included into it.

 ### Lists

-List is evaluated by evaluating all the subsequent tokens untill the ) one which denotes the end of the list.
+List is evaluated by evaluating all the subsequent tokens untill the `)` one, which denotes the end of the list.
+"Subsequent evaluation" literally means evaluation, e.g. the `( + 1 2 )` means a list of one element being the sum of 1 and 2.

 ### Maps

-Maps always use strings as keys and are evaluated by evaluating all the subsequent tokens in pairs, considering the first one to be the key and the second one to be any other token.
+Maps always use strings as keys and are evaluated by evaluating all the subsequent tokens in pairs, considering the first one to be the string and the second one to be any other token.
+The first one is thus a key and the second one is the vlaue.

-For simplicity in describing and using objects the key may not be a string token (startin with " or '), but be a symbol (without dots).
-In any case the key token is treated as just a string.
+For simplicity in describing and using objects the key may not be a string token (i.e. it may not start with `"` or `'`), but can be a symbol without dots.
+In either case the key token is treated as just a string.
 IOW two next tokens mean the same

     [ "a" 1 ]
     [ a 1 ]

-Mind the space before the final ], as the latter must be a separate token.
+Mind the space before the final `]`, as the latter must be a separate token.

 ### Command blocks

-Like lists, command block token grabs all the subsequent tokens until the }
+Like lists, command block token grabs all the subsequent tokens until the `}` one.
-one.
 Note, that it only grabs the tokens as is, without evaluating them.
-To evaluate the tokens in a command block you should pass control to it with one of the commands below.
+To evaluate the tokens in a command block you should pass control to it with one of the commands described below.

 ### Symbols

-Symbols are variable names.
+Symbols are like variable names.
 They are always evaluated into the value they refer to (except in a single case when a new symbol is declared).
 Symbols can be considered to be pointers to other objects.

-Characters _ and . are special in a symbol name.
-If a symbol starts with a _ it's one the service symbols.
+Characters `_` and `.` are special in a symbol name.
+If a symbol starts with a `_` it's one the service symbols.
 These are

-    * _ -- a cursor.
-This is a symbol that refers to the current element in the list loop, list map or list filter (see below) command
+* `_` -- a cursor.
+This is a symbol that refers to the current element in the list loop, list map or list filter command (see below)

-    * _- and _+ -- false and true constants respectively
+* `_-` and `_+` -- false and true constants respectively

-    * _? -- a random number (unlimited)
+* `_?` -- a random number (unlimited, use the mod operation to trim it)

-    * _: -- current namespace (see below)
+* `_:` -- current namespace (see below)

 An underbar anywhere inside symbol name is considered to be just the part of the name.

-A dot (.) inside symbol is used to split a symbol name into pieces each of which is considered to be a key in the previously referenced object, which in turn is expected to be a map or a list.
-For example the symbol `a.b` means find the object named "a", then find an object named "b" in it (provided a referred to a map).
+A dot (`.`) inside symbol is used to split a symbol name into pieces each of which is considered to be a key in the collection (list or map) that has been referenced by the previous part of the symbol.
+For example the symbol `a.b` means find the object named "a", then find an object named "b" in it, provided `a` referred to a map.

-Note, that the value "b" is considered to be the key.
-If you want to treat "b" as another symbol that cotains the key value you can use two dots as separator.
+Note, that the value "b" is treated as the key value.
+If you want to treat "b" as another symbol that cotains the key value, you should use two dots as separator.
 For example `a..b` means -- find the object "a", then find the symbol "b", get what it refers to (it should be a string), then find in "a" the value by the obtained string key.

 Dot can follow a cursor, for example the symbol `_.a` means take the cursor object, treat it as a map and find object "a" in it.